-1. Rob Gerlsbeck wrote an interesting piece claiming that the Canadian middle class is being unfairly squeezed financially.
-Larry MacDonald found part of Gerlsbeck’s argument to be “standard unionist dogma”, and Canadian Capitalist also found flaws in the logic.
+1. Rob Gerlsbeck wrote an interesting piece claiming that the Canadian middle class is being unfairly squeezed financially (the web page with this article has disappeared since the time of writing).
 I don’t buy Gerlsbeck’s arguments.
 I find that they fall into the category of telling people what they want to hear.
 It’s easier to sell an article if it tells people they are beautiful, their problems are someone else’s fault, and chocolate, alcohol, and coffee are good for you.

 2. Million Dollar Journey has some specific tips for saving money on travel including saving on airfare, accommodation, sightseeing, and food.